COVID-19 Information: Your health and safety remains our top priority. For more information, click here.

 Anal fissures are tears at the entrance to the anus, causing pain and some bleeding during and after bowel movements.

-Most anal fissures aren’t serious, and will heal on its own in four to six weeks.
-Some home remedies that may relieve uncomfortable symptoms include over-the-counter stool softeners, drinking more fluids, fiber supplements or fibrous foods, and applying topical pain relievers to the anal fissure.
-If your anal fissure doesn’t improve with conservative treatment or lasts longer than eight weeks, your doctor may look for underlying disorders that can cause anal fissures, and surgery may be considered to repair the tear.
+Most anal fissures aren’t serious, and will heal on their own, or with topical care, in four to six weeks.
+Some remedies include: stool softeners, increased hydration, increased fiber intake, and applying topical prescriptions.
+If your anal fissure doesn’t improve with conservative treatment or lasts longer than eight weeks, your doctor may look for an underlying disorders that can cause anal fissures.
+Surgery may be considered in the treatment of chronic fissures.